 David Zigmond trained initially in Medicine in the 1960s.
 From the 1970s he trained in both psychoanalytic and humanistic psychotherapies – he was among the first UK students of Gestalt and Transactional Analysis.
 For several decades he has worked as a frontline NHS Practitioner: as Psychotherapist, Psychiatrist and GP.
 His teaching has engaged a broad range of health professionals and psychotherapists.
 His wide-ranging publications explore neglected aspects of holistic psychological and social care.
 His practice, writing and teaching continue an imperfectable quest: how do we best combine art and science?

 Jacqueline has an eclectic wealth of experience in business organisation and administration.
 She was a partner in a piano tuning and repair company for over fifteen years and Business Manager to a pianist/composer for the final ten years of that period.
 She also has experience of establishing an Alcohol Counselling Service, managing paid and voluntary staff and liaising with a wide range of statutory and non-statutory agencies.

 This background has prepared her well for the diverse nature of life as Executive Centre Manager at the Gestalt Centre.
 Jacqueline continues to introduce new protocols and procedures to enable the efficient running of the training programmes and our busy premises.

-Deborah is responsible for marketing the Gestalt Centre’s therapy rooms and conferencing facilities to prospective clients and ensuring that clients’ events run smoothly.
-With experience in marketing, both commercially and in the charity sector, Deborah is a valued and enthusiastic member of the Gestalt Centre team.
+John is responsible for marketing the Gestalt Centre’s therapy rooms and conferencing facilities to prospective clients and ensuring that clients’ events run smoothly.
+With experience in marketing, both commercially and in the charity sector, John is a valued and enthusiastic member of the Gestalt Centre team.